 a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

-Your nurse will give you vinorelbine as a drip (infusion) into your cannula or line over 30 minutes.
+Your nurse will give you vinorelbine as a drip (infusion) into your cannula or line between 6–10 minutes.
 They usually run the drip through a pump, which gives you the treatment over a set time.